llnw/terraform-provider-limelight/website/docs/index.html.markdown

   Realtime Streaming resource.
 * `Manage` permissions for `EdgeFunctions` if you plan to use the EdgeFunctions resource.

-In order to obtain an API Key, log into `LimelightCONTROL` and select `My Account` to view your account page in the dashboard.
+To obtain an API key, log in to `Limelight CONTROL` and select `My Account` to view your account page in the dashboard.
 From there you can use the `Show my Shared Key` or `Generate a new Shared Key` to obtain the API key necessary for the provider.
 Keep this key private.